Hazel Squires BSc (Sheffield), MSc (Lancaster), PhD (Sheffield)

 University of Sheffield

 Regent Court, 30 Regent Street

 Tel: (+44) (0)114 222 0765

 I joined ScHARR in 2005 after completing a BSc in Mathematics from the University of Sheffield and an MSc in Operational Research from Lancaster University.
 Since joining ScHARR, I have undertaken modelling projects for NICE, the Department of Health, the NHS Cancer Screening Programme and the pharmaceutical industry.
-A large part of this work has been around cancer screening, diagnosis and treatment.
+A large part of this work has been around Public Health interventions and cancer screening, diagnosis and treatment.
 In 2010 - 2013 I developed a framework for helping modellers develop the structure of Public Health economic models as part of a NIHR doctoral research fellowship.

 My teaching interests are:

 •Discrete event simulation

 I am currently working on the following projects: